Sovereign-Labs/jellyfish-merkle-generic/README.md

 - "rayon" uses rayon to parallelize insertions, giving improved performance on multi-core systems

 - "fuzzing" enables additional functionality for property-based testing using the proptest library

+## License

+Licensed under the [Apache License, Version 2.0](./LICENSE).

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this repository by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.